Tutorial

 🎉 Congratulations, you just processed your first Cardano transaction off-chain in a Hydra head!

-Step 6: Closing the Hydra head
+Step 6.
+Closing the Hydra head

 { "tag": "Close" }

-can also happen if any other hydra-node
+message when this' Close' transaction is observed.
+Note that this can also happen if any other hydra-node

-closes the head).
+closes the head.

-Included in the message will be a contestationDeadline
+The message will include a contestationDeadline

-the configurable --contestation-period
+, set using the configurable --contestation-period

-snapshot can be contested with a more recent, multi-signed snapshot.
-Your
+.
+Until this deadline, the closing snapshot can be contested with a more recent, multi-signed snapshot.
+Your hydra-node

-would contest automatically for you if the closed snapshot is not
+would contest automatically for you if the closed snapshot is not the last known one.

 We need to wait now until the deadline has passed, which will be notified by the